NOTICE OF PRIVACY PRACTICES

 OUR USES AND DISCLOSURES

-Your health information may be used by our treating providers, our office staff, our providers and staff or our affiliated medical practice, Riverchase Dermatology, and others outside of our office that are involved in your care and treatment for the purpose of providing health care services to you, to seek payment for health care provided to you, and to support the operation of our medical and cosmetic practice.
-References to “we,” “us,” or “our” includes our medical practice and our affiliate, Riverchase Dermatology.
+The following categories describe how your health information may be used by us and others outside of our office that are involved in your care and treatment for the purpose of providing health care services to you, to seek payment for health care provided to you, and to support the operation of our medical and cosmetic practice.

 We can use and disclose your health information to provide, coordinate, or manage your health care and any related services.
 For example, we may: